FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 The four subfields of MonthYear are packed at an octet level by default.
 However, byte alignment may be controlled by specifying offset of the elements within the composite encoding.
-See section 4.4.4.3 below.
+See section [*Element offset within a composite type*](#element-offset-within-a-composite-type) below.

 ### Encoding specifications for MonthYear